troshgad/Receipt-Processor/README.md

 ## Run Docker Container:

--After building the image, use this commmand to run the image
+- After building the image, use this commmand to run the image

 ```
 docker run --publish  8080:8080  docker-gs-ping:multistage